top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/demoInstructions_fleetcommunication.md

 This pre-flight checklist describes the steps that are sufficient to ensure that the demo will be correct:

+Check: The Edimax adapter is installed and workes.

 Check: Duckiebots have sufficient battery charge.

 Check: Laptop is able to connect to Duckiebot networks.